sforsayeth/OzSTAR-User-Guide/docs/source/2-ozstar/Modules.rst

     (...)

-*In this example there are two toolchain, GCC 5.5.0, and GCC 5.5.0 with OpenMPI 3.0.0*
+*In this example there are two toolchains, GCC 5.5.0, and GCC 5.5.0 with OpenMPI 3.0.0*

 Listing toolchain specific modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Loading a toolchain make other modules available by extending the current module path that the module manager can find modules.
+Loading a toolchain makes other modules available by extending the current module path where the module manager can find modules.
 On OzSTAR, loading a compiler or compiler/OpenMPI toolchain makes the modules listed by ```module avail``` list the modules available to (that is to say built or compiled against) that loaded toolchain.
 However ```module avail``` with no toolchain loaded, will list modules for all available toolchains on OzSTAR.

 ::